kool-dev/kool/docs/1-Getting-Started/4-How-it-works.md

 kool run artisan tinker
 ```

-You can pass in after kool run any options or arguments you wish to pass down the encapsulated command.
+You can pass in after `kool run my-script` any other arguments you wish to pass down the encapsulated command.

+> The arguments passing at this moment is limited to single-line scripts only.

 #### Arguments to kool run <script>